Frequently Asked Questions

 Why should I join you as a volunteer?

 Volunteering with us gives you the opportunity to discover more about our Museums, get close to a unique and nationally important collection, make friends, see behind the scenes, and develop your skills.
-As a volunteer, you will also receive:
+As a volunteer, you will become part of a great team of volunteers and staff and you will also receive:

 I'm living with a disability, how can I volunteer?

+Our volunteer roles are varied and we consider access at role development and when reviewed.
 All our roles require different abilities, and we will make reasonable adjustments to help you take part.
-Please let us know about any adjustments you may need.
 If you see a role you like, please apply and we can agree the best way forward.
 If you have specific concerns, please get in touch.

 Our buildings are accessible for wheelchair users and those with mobility needs.
 Full details about accessibility at our Midlands site can be found here, and our London site can be found here.